SafalFrom2050/course-management-system/Documentation/README.md

 # Section 1
 Completed
-# I added DFD, Activity diagram, table explaining attributes and constraints of tables of database and many more small parts.
+-  added DFD, Activity diagram, table explaining attributes and constraints of tables of database and many more small parts.
 # Section 2
 - assigning PAT day flow chart is corrected
 - 2.2.2.1.10 to do